Nitish-Kumar-Pandit/WaveLink/README.md

 # WaveLink - Modern Blog Platform 🌊

 A modern, responsive blog platform built with React, Vite, and Appwrite.
-Features a clean design inspired by Discord's UI with glassmorphism effects and smooth animations.
+Features a clean design.

 ## 🚀 Features